cert-manager/website/content/en/docs/usage/certificate.md

 usages](https://tools.ietf.org/html/rfc5280#section-4.2.1.3) and [extended key usages](https://tools.ietf.org/html/rfc5280#section-4.2.1.12).
 Although
-cert-manager will attempt to honor this request, some issuers will remove, add defaults, or otherwise completely ignore the request and is determined on an issuer by issuer basis.
+cert-manager will attempt to honor this request, some issuers will remove, add defaults, or otherwise completely ignore the request.
 The `CA` and `SelfSigned` `Issuer` will always return certificates matching the usages you have requested.

 Unless any number of usages has been set, cert-manager will set the default requested usages of `digital signature`, `key encipherment`, and `server auth`.